fernandavbalmeida/photo-retriever/README.md

 Screens using Jetpack Compose and Material3.
 The idea of core:DesignSystem is to keep the atoms(https://atomicdesign.bradfrost.com/chapter-2/) in place according to your design system in figma.
-Themes and basic components can be wrapped according to your app. core:ui implements your specific components (molecules,templates) making use of the deisgnsystem.
+Themes and basic components can be wrapped according to your app. core:ui implements your specific components (molecules,templates) making use of the designsystem.
 All components should be tested

 #### Tests
 Some unit tests and compose test in place.
 Using dagger Hilt for easier testing.